 Vicki joined Ballet Austin in 1997.
 She has over 25 years of experience working in the field of Long Term Care, specifically in direct care as a Recreation Therapist, using therapeutic recreation as a treatment intervention to improve overall wellness.
 Vicki taught at Austin Community College for 13 years and worked with several non-profit organizations to develop and present workshops on lifelong health and wellbeing.
 Promoting physical activity and wellness to people of all ages continues to be one of her greatest interests and passions.
 She is an avid believer that recreation is therapeutic.

 She holds current certifications as a Senior Fitness Instructor, a Youth Fitness Specialist, a Group Exercise Instructor, and in Advanced Sports Nutrition.
 She is also a certified Fitness Business Manager.
-Vicki developed curriculum for, and teaches the Better Balance & Movement Workshop, a falls prevention program for adults.
-In 2015 Vicki implemented the free BeWell Healthy Living Talks, and is a requested speaker at area businesses, organizations, and conferences.
-Her presentations are practical and inspirational, and are presented with humor and passion, motivating her audience to change their attitude, their mind, and their life.
+Vicki developed curriculum for and teaches the Better Balance & Movement Workshop, a falls prevention program for adults.
+In 2015 Vicki implemented the free BeWell Healthy Living Talks and is a requested speaker at area businesses, organizations, and conferences.
+Her presentations are practical and inspirational and are presented with humor and passion, motivating her audience to change their attitude, their mind, and their life.

 Her advice is simple, “Find your recreation.
 It’s your life, your health, YOU are in control.
 Be active.
 Be resilient, Be well!”

-Vlada Sheber, Pilates Program Director
+Vlada Sheber, Director of the Pilates Center

-Originally from the Ukraine, Vlada Sheber received her training in classical ballet from the State Classical Ballet College of Russia (Voronezh).
+Originally from Ukraine, Vlada Sheber received her training in classical ballet from the State Classical Ballet College of Russia (Voronezh).
 Vlada performed as a soloist in the Donetsk Ballet Theatre before immigrating to the United States.
-She was a member of Ballet Austin from 1992-2003 and danced a variety of classical and contemporary roles, including the original Lady Capulet in Stephen Mills' Romeo & Juliet.
+She was a member of Ballet Austin from 1992-2003 and danced a variety of classical and contemporary roles, including the original Lady Capulet in Stephen Mills’ Romeo & Juliet.

 In 2002, Vlada received her diploma as a Certified Core Connections® Pilates Instructor from the Core Connections® Comprehensive Teacher Training Program at the Pilates Center of Austin.
 There she studied under Wendy LeBlanc-Arbuckle.
-As Ballet Austin's Master pilates instructor she is highly requested.
+As Ballet Austin’s Master Pilates instructor she is highly requested.

 In 2005 she was acknowledged as a “Pre-eminent Purveyor of Pilates” by Austin Monthly Magazine.
 And in 2007 Vlada was appointed Director of the Butler Community School’s Pilates Program.
 She designed the layout of the original Pilates studio and has worked closely with the Bommarito Group during the expansion of Ballet Austin’s Pilates Center.

-In January 2013 Vlada was voted "Best 2012 Pilates Instructor in Austin" by Austin Fit Magazine.
-Vlada's knowledge and approach to her practice of Pilates make her a highly requested Master Instructor.
-Vlada is also a Post-Rehabilitative Breast Cancer Exercise Specialist, and has developed a specialized rehabilitative workout for breast cancer survivors.
+In January 2013 Vlada was voted “Best 2012 Pilates Instructor in Austin” by Austin Fit Magazine.
+Vlada’s knowledge and approach to her practice of Pilates make her a highly requested Master Instructor.
+Vlada is also a Post-Rehabilitative Breast Cancer Exercise Specialist and has developed a specialized rehabilitative workout for breast cancer survivors.